 What Happens Next?

-Once you submit your application, the team will review it and respond within five working days.
+Once you submit your application, the team will review it and respond within five working days (often sooner).
 If your application is successful, you’ll receive information on next steps by email.

 Ready to Apply?

-If you’re serious about refining your manuscript and preparing to submit, don’t miss this opportunity to work with industry experts and fellow dedicated writers.
+If you’re serious about refining your manuscript and preparing to submit to agents or self-publish, don’t miss this opportunity to work with industry experts and a small group of dedicated writers.
 Apply for the Edit Your Novel course today to transform your draft into a submission-ready work that stands out to agents.

 Useful Resources